 The money raised for the UK Solidarity Fund following the 2 June terror attack on London Bridge and Borough Market was channelled to the London Emergencies Trust (LET) to distribute to the victims.

-- The next of kin of an individual who died will receive £20,000
+- The next of kin of an individual who died have been awarded £60,000

-- Any individual who has been hospitalised for at least a week will receive £10,000
+- Any individual who has been hospitalised for at least a week have been awarded £30,000

 Application forms for charitable grants from LET were got to the victims by police Family Liaison Officers, via the Red Cross helpline and by Southwark Humanitarian Centre in the main.